ibexa/documentation-developer/docs/getting_started/ibexa_cloud_guide.md

 ### Marketing friendly tool

-With instant previews, the marketing team can collaborate easily with developers.
+With instant previews, the marketing team can collaborate better with developers.
 Team members can also see and provide input on the new feature's actual appearance.

 ### Lower cost